kunhwiko/concepts/Kubernetes/B-workloads.md

 b) Keys are comprised of a prefix and name and must be unique on an object.
 c) Key prefixes are optional, must be a valid DNS subdomain, and can be at most 253 characters long.
 d) Key names are mandatory, only allow for certain characters, and must be at most 63 characters long.
-e) Labels should not used for attaching arbitrary metadata to objects.
+e) Labels should not be used for attaching arbitrary metadata to objects.
 ```

 ##### Label Selectors